fadeoutsoftware/WASDI/snap.md

+Make sure to fulfill the [prerequisites](./prerequisites.md) before continuing.

 #Snap

 Instructions to download [SNAP](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/10879039/How+to+build+SNAP+from+sources) and sentinel toolboxes 1-3 in a directory (assume it is called `snap`), and build them.
 In details: